mickgeek/yii2-actionbar/DOCUMENTATION.md

   - `options`: *array*, the HTML attributes for the widget container tag.
 See [renderTagAttributes()] for details on how attributes are being rendered.

-  - `renderContainer`: *boolean*, whether the action bar content should be included in a div container.
+  - `renderContainer`: *boolean*, whether the widget content should be included in a div container.

   - `containerOptions`: *array*, the HTML attributes for the content container tag.
 This is only used when `renderContainer` is true.
 See [renderTagAttributes()] for details on how attributes are being rendered.

-  - `templates`: *array*, templates used to render action bar elements, in addition, may be specified the array keys with the HTML attributes for the container tag.
+  - `templates`: *array*, templates used to render widget elements, in addition, may be specified the array keys with the HTML attributes for the container tag.
 Tokens enclosed within curly brackets are treated as controller action IDs (also called *element names* in the context of action column).
 They will be replaced by the corresponding element rendering values specified in `elements`.
 For example, the token `{bulk-actions}` will be replaced by the result of the value `elements['bulk-actions']`.
 If a value cannot be found, the token will be replaced with an empty string.
 See [renderTagAttributes()] for details on how attributes are being rendered.

   - `elements`: *array*, elements rendering values.
 The array keys are the element names (without curly brackets), and the values are the corresponding element rendering values.